ZentinelY2K/Password-Guesser-in-Python/README.md

 # Simple Password Guesser In Python - Educational and Ethical Purposes ONLY
-Give the program a password to work with, and it'll start generating random combinations of digits and letters.
+Give the program a password to work with, and it'll start generating random combinations of digits and letters until condition is met.

 # Features
 - It can be changed to make it recieve user-input, but by default it must be hardcoded before running.